Our curriculum intent

 We all need Maths skills to solve problems around us outside of school.
 These can be looking after our finances and finding best value options to being able to question statistics and numbers that they are presented with in the news or social media.
 Over their time at Robertsbridge, students will cover a vast range of Maths, looking at the history of Maths and the awe of numbers in nature and the arts.
 Students will follow a spiral curriculum where topics will be seen and built upon year on year, we interleave topics where possible to allow students to keep all their skills relevant.

 What this looks like in practice

 The Maths department prides itself on the way that it challenges students.
 Our curriculum provides a solid grounding for students with opportunities for all to be stretched.
 Our more able Key Stage 4 are able take the GCSE a year early, completing a Further Maths GCSE in Year 11 leading in to AS Level Maths.

-Maths students are taught in ability groups and are set alongside English and Science as soon as they enter Year 7.
+In Key Stage 3, students are taught in ability groups as soon as they enter Year 7.
 The accelerated curriculum covers a wide breadth of topics and allows for a range of activities and challenges.